pittar-demos/rhdh-build-an-idp/docs/01-rhdh-basic-install.md

 ```

 This will create a Backstage instance as well as a PostgreSQL database.
 Of course, we will deploy this with GitOps :)

+We will not focus on the `ConfigMap` that is created right now, we'll get to that in the next step.

 ```
 oc apply -k https://github.com/pittar-demos/rhdh-build-an-idp/gitops/demo/argocd/rhdh-instance/basic -n openshift-gitops